Duncan Bridgeman: Fonterra must axe absurd incentives as Spierings payout looms

 Little wonder Fonterra is in the perilous position its now in.

-Its asset sale programme has been described as a fire sale while even more concerning is the performance of its New Zealand consumer business and Australian ingredients businesses – held up as value-oriented businesses - have deteriorated.
+Its asset sale programme has been described as a fire sale, while even more concerning is that the performance of its New Zealand consumer business and Australian ingredients businesses – held up as value-oriented businesses - have deteriorated.

 In Hurrell Fonterra finally has a chief executive willing to dig in and do the hard yards.